-- An MP4 video file with your streamed video, the original audio, and synthesized speech of your description
+- An MP4 video file with your streamed video, the original audio, and synthesized speech of your description./li>

 - An audio description plugin that will allow your audio description file to play with video players that don’t support multiple audio tracks or WebVTT description tracks

-How to Add Audio Description Using the 3Play Plugin
+Simple Audio Description Publishing with the 3Play Plugin

-Being that most popular video players and platforms do not support WebVTT description tracks or secondary audio tracks – although there are exceptions – we provide the 3Play Plugin for simplicity.
+Most popular video players and platforms do not support WebVTT description tracks or secondary audio tracks – although there are exceptions.
+We provide the 3Play Plugin to make publishing audio description simple.

-Our plugin is a simple embed that references your video and plays the secondary audio description track along with your video, making it a great option for video players that don’t support audio description in a usable way.
+Our plugin is a simple embed that references your video.
+It plays the secondary audio description track along with your video, making it an excellent option for video players that don’t support audio description in a usable way.
 It’s also a great alternative to having to create a second version of the video with description.